bootdotdev/blog/content/clean-code/systems-and-processes-that-arent-in-code-are-terrifying.md

 You may be thinking, "Why is that scary?
 We use cronjobs all the time!"

-If the code that manages the crontab is exists in source control within the organization's central repositories, then I actually have very little to complain about.
-My beef is when an engineer hops onto a server and starts up a cron job without that configuration existing anywhere in code.
+If the code that manages the crontab exists in source control within the organization's central repositories, then I have very little to complain about.
+My beef is when an engineer hops onto a server and starts up a cron job without that configuration existing in code.

 You may say,